Focused fields of ultrashort radially-polarized laser pulses having low-order spatio-temporal couplings: Introduction

 In the case of each STC there are general effects around the focus, which often involve an increase in the integrated beam size or an increase in the pulse duration (and equivalently a decrease in the intensity), similar to with linearly-polarized pulses~\cite{bourassin-bouchet11}.
-But in addition to those general effects there are more nuanced effects in each case, which can involve the pulse temporal profile, intensity profile, or it's behavior during propagation away from the focus.
-In the case of longitudinal chromatism there is an effective increase in the Rayleigh range due to the longitudinal separation of the frequencies, and additional an effect when combined with temporal chirp where the velocity of the intensity peak can be different than the speed of light $c$, called the flying focus.
+But in addition to those general effects there are more nuanced effects in each case, which can involve the pulse temporal profile, spatial intensity profile, or it's behavior during propagation away from the focus.
+In the case of longitudinal chromatism there is an effective increase in the Rayleigh range due to the longitudinal separation of the frequencies, and an additional effect when combined with temporal chirp where the velocity of the intensity peak can be different than the speed of light $c$, called the flying focus.
 For spatial chirp there can be wavefront rotation, where the wavefront in focus points in different directions over time, and there can also be a tilt in the arrival time of the pulse when combined with temporal chirp.
-In the case of the frequency-varying beam parameters we consider the carrier-envelope offset phase, which differs from the Gouy phase in a non-trivial fashion.
+In the case of the frequency-varying beam parameters we consider the evolution of the carrier-envelope offset phase, which differs from the Gouy phase in a non-trivial fashion.

-Indeed all of the above described phenomena have been described and measured experimentally for linearly-polarized ultrashort laser pulses.
-In the case of the RPLBs which we describe theoretically here, there is first the fact that the model for the fields is different, resulting in different descriptions for each phenomenon.
+Indeed all of the above phenomena have been described and measured experimentally for linearly-polarized ultrashort laser pulses.
+In the case of the RPLBs which we describe theoretically here, there is first the fact that the model for the fields is different, resulting in different precise descriptions for each phenomenon.
 But there is also the crucial fact that RPLBs are vector beams and the different polarization components of the electric field not only have different basic properties that influence how to look at the effect of STCs on each polarization, but the different components are also described via different equations resulting in different behavior.
 In each case we develop the model for the RPLB with STCs using the same frequency-space model as for the standard ultrashort RPLB, but clearly explain the modified or added terms which result in the fundamental changes in beam properties or propagation effects.
+Because the STCs add non-trivial space-frequency terms in our model we do not have the ability to solve for the fields in time, but can present results in time based on our model using numerical Fourier-transforms.